warren-fisher/directory-cleaner/README.md

 Linux support is not currently supported.
 Use at your own risk.

 ## Planned features
+[x] indicates that a feature is in progress
-- Whitelist / blacklist by file type
+- [x] Whitelist / blacklist by file type
-- Recursive deletions ??
+- [] Recursive deletions
-- Use OOP to allow for multiple folders to be tracked with different specifications
+- [] Use OOP to allow for multiple folders to be tracked with different specifications
-- CLI for adding folders, changing specifications
+- [] CLI for adding folders, changing specifications
-- Allow for using functions to determine how old files can be given the percent full your disk is
+- [] Allow for using functions to determine how old files can be given the percent full your disk is
-- Linux support
+- [] Linux support
-- Build Windows/Linux GUI for settings as an alternative to CLI
+- [] Build Windows/Linux GUI for settings as an alternative to CLI